lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 12. front3: __front3.py__

 ''' Given a string, we'll say that the front is the first 3 chars of the string.
 If the string length is less than 3, the front is whatever is there.
 Return a new string which is 3 copies of the front. '''

+## String-1

+13. hello_name: __hello_name.py__

+''' Given a string name, e.g. "Bob", return a greeting of the form "Hello Bob!".'''

+14. make_abba: __make_abba.py__

+''' Given two strings, a and b, return the result of putting them together in the order abba, e.g. "Hi" and "Bye" returns "HiByeByeHi". '''

+15. make_tags: __make_tags.py__

+''' The web is built with HTML strings like "<i>Yay</i>" which draws Yay as italic text.
+In this example, the "i" tag makes <i> and </i> which surround the word "Yay".
+Given tag and word strings, create the HTML string with tags around the word, e.g. "<i>Yay</i>". '''

+16. make_out_word: __make_out_word.py__

+''' Given an "out" string length 4, such as "<<>>", and a word, return a new string where the word is in the middle of the out string, e.g. "<<word>>". '''

+17. extra_end: __extra_end.py__

+''' Given a string, return a new string made of 3 copies of the last 2 chars of the original string.
+The string length will be at least 2. '''

+18. first_two: __first_two.py__

+''' Given a string, return the string made of its first two chars, so the String "Hello" yields "He".
+If the string is shorter than length 2, return whatever there is, so "X" yields "X", and the empty string "" yields the empty string "". '''

+19. first_half: __first_half.py__

+''' Given a string of even length, return the first half.
+So the string "WooHoo" yields "Woo". '''

+20. without_end: __without_end.py__

+''' Given a string, return a version without the first and last char, so "Hello" yields "ell".
+The string length will be at least 2. '''

+21. combo_string: __combo_string.py__

+''' Given 2 strings, a and b, return a string of the form short+long+short, with the shorter string on the outside and the longer string on the inside.
+The strings will not be the same length, but they may be empty (length 0). '''

+22. non_start: __non_start.py__

+''' Given 2 strings, return their concatenation, except omit the first char of each.
+The strings will be at least length 1. '''

+23. left2: __left2.py__

+''' Given a string, return a "rotated left 2" version where the first 2 chars are moved to the end.
+The string length will be at least 2. '''